CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

             empty_product.add_group("coordinates")
             empty_product.is_valid()

-    the :py:mod:`eopf.product.conveniences` provide a simple function :py:func:`~eopf.product.conveniences.init_product` to help you to create a valid product.
+    The :py:mod:`eopf.product.conveniences` provide a function
+    :py:func:`~eopf.product.conveniences.init_product` to help you to create a valid product.

         .. jupyter-execute::

             from eopf.product.conveniences import init_product
-            product = init_product("product_written")
+            product = init_product("product_initialized")
             product

     Now if we check the validity of our newly created product, it must be :obj:`True`